bartosz25/structured-streaming-for-batch-workshop/part02/README.md

 ## Setup instructions

-1. Start the Kafka broker:
+1. Start the Kafka broker and the ScyllaDB database we're going to use later:
 ```
 cd part02/docker
 docker-compose down --volumes; docker-compose up